Aylur/gnim/docs/jsx.md

 ```tsx
 <Gtk.Stack $={(self) => print(self, "is about to be returned")} />
 ```
+Below are a few common use cases for this function:

-The most common use case is to acquire a reference to the widget in the scope of the function.
+Acquire a reference to the widget in the scope of the function:

 ```tsx
 function MyWidget() {